testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 python manage.py collectstatic --noinput
 ```

 > It's important to understand the difference between `CMD` and `ENTRYPOINT`.
-For moe, check out [Understand the Difference Between ENTRYPOINT and CMD](https://testdriven.io/blog/docker-best-practices/#understand-the-difference-between-entrypoint-and-cmd) as well as the [official docs](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
+For more, check out [Understand the Difference Between ENTRYPOINT and CMD](https://testdriven.io/blog/docker-best-practices/#understand-the-difference-between-entrypoint-and-cmd) as well as the [official docs](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).

 ### ADD and COPY